 The ST31 mic operates with a fixed hyper-cardioid polar pattern for extremely focused sensitivity to sound at the front of the device, as well as limited sensitivity at the sides and back.
 This makes the microphone an excellent choice for in-studio recording and a viable option for performing.
 However, while this mic can certainly be used onstage, the sensitivity at the back of the device can make for projection of unwanted noise from the audience.
 The ST31 has a wide frequency response of 20Hz-18,000Hz for compatibility with several instruments, although other competitors do offer a larger range.

-The Sterling Audio ST21 is selling for around $100--an great price for a high quality microphone.
+The Sterling Audio ST21 is a great price for a high quality microphone.
 While it may not be as technically advanced as other models in the field, this mic is well-rounded, dependable, and affordable.
 Whether you are a professional on a budget or an amateur just starting out, this microphone is worth a look.